mrockingham/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+sessions uses cookies to store data in the users browser and a cookie is sent with every request. jwt is token based and includes a secret when sent to a client

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+it turns the password into a hash

-3. How are unit tests different from integration and end-to-end testing.
+3. How are unit tests different from integration and end-to-end testing. unit test test the application itsel while end to end to  test your api routes

 4. How _Test Driven Development_ changes the way we write applications and tests.

+it tends to make you write code thats a lot more clean and understandable

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.